formlio/forml/docs/install.rst

 .. code-block:: console

-    pip install forml
+    $ pip install forml

 Dependency Constraints
 ----------------------

 Being a framework, the ForML distribution package comes with unpinned dependencies to give enough flexibility to the client applications.
 For reproducibility, there is a ``constraints.txt`` provided to offer a known-to-be-working combination of all of the dependencies used by ForML.
-To install ForML using these dependencies, simply add the ``--constraints`` to (any of the mentioned) ``pip install`` commands:
+To install ForML using these dependencies, simply add the ``--constraint`` to (any of the mentioned) ``pip install`` commands:

 .. code-block:: console

-    pip install --constraints https://raw.githubusercontent.com/formlio/forml/main/constraints.txt forml
+    $ pip install --constraint https://raw.githubusercontent.com/formlio/forml/main/constraints.txt forml

 Extra Features
 --------------

-ForML has several optional features with their own dependencies which can be pulled in during the installation like
+ForML has several optional features with their own dependencies which can be pulled in during the installation like this:
-this:

 .. code-block:: console

-    pip install 'forml[sql,dask]'
+    $ pip install 'forml[sql,dask]'

 Some of the features might have additional binary dependencies that need to be resolved using a system-dependant mechanism (i.e. using the OS package manager).

 +----------+---------------------------------------+----------------------------------------------------------------+
 | Feature  | Install Command                       | Description                                                    |